Stalag Luft III: Murders of escapees

-Bergsland and Müller escaped together, and made it to neutral Sweden by train and boat with the help of friendly Swedish sailors.
+Bergsland and Müller escaped together, and reached neutral Sweden by train and boat with the help of friendly Swedish sailors.
 Van der Stok, granted one of the first slots by the Escape Committee owing to his language and escape skills, travelled through much of occupied Europe with the help of the French Resistance before finding safety at a British consulate in Spain.

 Aftermath

-The Gestapo investigated the escape and, whilst this uncovered no significant new information, the camp commandant, von Lindeiner-Wildau, was removed and threatened with court martial.
-Having feigned mental illness to avoid imprisonment, he was later wounded by Soviet troops advancing toward Berlin, while acting as second in command of an infantry unit.
+The Gestapo investigated the escape and, while this uncovered no significant new information, the camp commandant, Friedrich Wilhelm von Lindeiner-Wildau, was removed and threatened with court martial.
+Having feigned mental illness to avoid imprisonment, he was later wounded by Soviet troops advancing toward Berlin while acting as second in command of an infantry unit.
 He surrendered to British forces as the war ended, and was a prisoner of war for two years at the prisoner of war camp known as the "London Cage".
-He testified during the British SIB investigation concerning the Stalag Luft III murders.
-Originally one of Göring's personal staff, after being refused retirement, von Lindeiner had been posted as Sagan commandant.
+He testified during the British Special Investigation Branch (SIB) investigation concerning the Stalag Luft III murders.
+Originally one of Göring's personal staff, after being refused retirement, Lindeiner had been posted as Sagan commandant.
 He had followed the Geneva Accords concerning the treatment of POWs and had won the respect of the senior prisoners.
 He was repatriated in 1947 and died in 1963 aged 82.

-On April 6, 1944 the new camp commandant Oberstleutnant Erich Cordes informed Massey that he had received official communication from the German High Command that 41 of the escapees had been shot while resisting arrest.
+On 6 April 1944, the new camp commandant Oberstleutnant Erich Cordes informed Massey that he had received official communication from the German High Command that 41 of the escapees had been shot while resisting arrest.
 Massey was himself repatriated on health grounds a few days later.

 Over subsequent days, prisoners collated the names of 47 prisoners they considered to be unaccounted for.
-On 15 April (17 April in some sources) the new senior British officer, Group Captain Douglas Wilson (RAAF), surreptitiously passed a list of these names to an official visitor from the Swiss Red Cross.
+On 15 April (17 April in some sources.
+The Red Cross paid a visit to the camp on 22 May 1944.
+The previous visit had taken place on 26 July 1943) the new senior British officer, Group Captain Douglas Wilson (RAAF), surreptitiously passed a list of these names to an official visitor from the Swiss Red Cross.

 Cordes was replaced soon afterwards by Oberst Werner Braune.
-Braune was appalled that so many escapees had been killed, and allowed the prisoners who remained there to build a memorial, to which he also contributed.
-(The memorial still stands at its original site.)
+Braune was appalled that so many escapees had been killed, and allowed the prisoners who remained there to build a memorial, to which he also contributed—the memorial still stands at its original site.

-The British government learned of the deaths from a routine visit to the camp by Swiss authorities as the protecting power in May; the Foreign Secretary Anthony Eden announced the news to the House of Commons on 19 May 1944.
-Shortly afterwards the repatriated Massey arrived in Britain and briefed the Government regarding the fate of the escapees.
+The British government learned of the deaths from a routine visit to the camp by Swiss authorities as the protecting power in May.
+The Foreign Secretary Anthony Eden announced the news to the House of Commons on 19 May 1944.
+Shortly afterwards, the repatriated Massey arrived in Britain and briefed the government regarding the fate of the escapees.
 Eden updated Parliament on 23 June, promising that, at the end of the war, those responsible would be brought to exemplary justice.